jplipata/fork-authority/README.md

 # whatsforlunch
-A tool to help you answer the toughest question of the day -- What's for lunch?!
+A tool to help you answer the toughest question of the day: What's for lunch?!?

 #### Background
 No matter how many stars a restaurant has on Yelp, you'll get sick of it if you eat there everyday.  #whatsforlunch let's you specify things like "just ate here", "like", or "don't like".
 The app will provide you with a list of customized Yelp search results based on your feedback.
 You can also "swipe to dismiss" to help narrow down your options.